Onward to Golgotha: Reception and legacy

 Greg Prato of AllMusic gave the album three and a half stars out of five.
 He wrote: "Onward to Golgotha does not let up one iota in its intensity -- evidenced in the vocal growls, manic riffing, and wicked drumbeats -- from beginning to end.
 Take a gander at some of the song titles. [...]
 Any question of how brutal it all must sound?
 Didn't think so."

+Guitarist John McEntee told Vice in 2017 regarding the album's impact and status as a fan favorite from the band's discography:

+"I look at it like, I totally understand why people like that rawness, that immaturity.
+If anyone likes any of our stuff, I’m happy.
+If they like one song, that’s fine.
+I never have a problem with that.
+I respect everyone’s opinion.
+The fact that every one I played on, people like, is cool.
+I’m never condescending, Oh that stuff is crap.
+[Arch Enemy guitarist] Michael Amott did that when I met him, and it pissed me off.
+You played on the album—don’t look down on it!
+Don’t look down on us for loving it!"

 In 2021, Tom Morgan of Invisible Oranges wrote: "The whole aesthetic of Onward To Golgotha is in fact so well-realised that it has come to define the sonic parameters of ‘old school death metal’ in our collective imaginations.
 Although Incantation and Relapse’s relationship would eventually turn sour, Onward To Golgotha is an undeniable genre masterpiece – the very first released by the then-fledgling label."